-Social media is another recruitment tactic that HR departments are using regularly.
+Social media is another transformational HR trend that HR departments are using regularly.
 Social recruiting means building a brand on social media platforms to attract the right candidates.

 If you want to find out how five companies are nailing it with social recruiting, click here to read our blog.

-AI is growing across different industries and HR is no exception.
+AI is a growing technological trend across different industries and HR is no exception.